ImageMagick/Usage-Markdown/quantize/index.md

     Alpha Channel' to be created in the near future.
 And a reference to this section added here.

-Here are some examples of dithering just the alpha channel to just a Boolean or on/off setting, without effecting the rest of the color channels in the image.
+Here are some examples of dithering just the alpha channel to just a Boolean or on/off setting, without affecting the rest of the color channels in the image.

 ~~~
 convert alpha_gradient.png \